Garmin Approach S62 GPS Golf Watch Review: Is It Worth $500?

 Or the golfer who travels a lot and regularly plays new and unfamiliar courses…

-Or for the golfer who just wants the very best with all the coolest tech and features…
+Or for the golfer who just wants one of the very best with some of the coolest tech and features…

 If you fit any of those profiles, and you’ve got $500 in your golf budget, I highly recommend you give the Garmin Approach S62 some serious consideration.